Updated: May 30, 2023

 What are At Risk Youth Centers?

-At-Risk Youth Centers are a place where youth can hang out, do homework, or participate in a wide range of programs throughout the day.
-Youth centers often connect with community organizations that provide after-school activities and help young people develop leadership, self-esteem, and decision-making skills.
+At-Risk Youth Centers are a place where youth can hang out, do homework, or participate in a wide range of activities throughout the day.
+Youth centers are often connected with community youth support organizations that provide after-school activities and help young people stay safe and develop better self-esteem.

 According to the Centers for Disease Control and Prevention, the top behaviors that contribute to at-risk youth include: